bootcoder/frog-talks/2-phase/documentation/joseph-how-sinatra-routes-put-and-delete.md

 end
 ```

 On the post show page, we have a form to delete it.
-The form is submitted via a DELETE request to the route /posts/:id/delete.
-This action finds the blog post in the database based on the ID in the url parameters, and deletes it.
+The form is submitted via a DELETE request to the route /posts/:id.
+This action finds the post in the database based on the ID in the parameters, and deletes it.
 It then redirects to the index page /posts.